-As the settlement continues, vertical cracks may widen or become uneven as wall sections tilt away from each other, indicating more severe displacement.
+As the settlement house movement continues, vertical cracks may widen or become uneven as wall sections tilt away from each other, indicating more severe displacement.

 Keep an eye out for cracks that are wider at the top than at the bottom, as this is a sign of advancing settlement.